jrobinson0529/TweetWatch/README.md

 - #### Users
   - User must authenticate through google to use the site.
 Prompted by a log in page.
   - STRETCH: Users will be able to log in and change their username and/or add a bio in a profile page.
-  - STRETCH: Users can follow other users by searching their account name and see a random Topic that their followed user is tracking.
-  - STRETCH: User will be able to view a friends list to see all their followed users.
-  - STRETCH: User can click on the randomly shown Topic from their followed users and see that Topics page/feed.
-  - SUPER STRETCH: User can see stats on their account for total tweets tracked, all handles currently being tracked.
 - General
   - Once logged in the user will see a homepage where all currently tracked topics are compiled into one feed.
   - On the left hand side there will be a navbar that displays the user's profile image, bio and dropdown to access the log out or user profile page.